OpenDSA/OpenDSA/RST/en/AlgAnal/AnalAsymptotic.rst

 However, it has proved to be so useful to ignore all constant factors that asymptotic analysis is used for most algorithm comparisons.

-It is not always reasonable to ignore the constants.
+In rare situations, it is not reasonable to ignore the constants.
 When comparing algorithms meant to run on small values of :math:`n`, the constant can have a large effect.
-For example, if the problem is to sort a collection of exactly five records, then an algorithm designed for sorting thousands of records is probably not appropriate, even if its asymptotic analysis indicates good performance.
+For example, if the problem requires you to sort many collections of exactly five records, then a sorting algorithm designed for sorting thousands of records is probably not appropriate, even if its asymptotic analysis indicates good performance.
-There are rare cases where the constants for two algorithms under comparison can differ by a factor of 1000 or more, making the one with lower growth rate impractical for most purposes due to its large constant.
+There are rare cases where the constants for two algorithms under comparison can differ by a factor of 1000 or more, making the one with lower growth rate impractical for typical problem sizes due to its large constant.
-Asymptotic analysis is a form of "back of the envelope" estimation for algorithm resource consumption.
+Asymptotic analysis is a form of "back of the envelope" :ref:`estimation <Estimation>` for algorithm resource consumption.
 It provides a simplified model of the running time or other resource needs of an algorithm.
 This simplification usually helps you understand the behavior of your